zhengrongbin/MCCP_Pipeline/README.md

-### A pipeline for MCCP data collection and processing
+# A pipeline for MCCP data collection and processing
-<p>MCCP stands for Metabolite-mediated Cell-cell Communication Portal.
-It integrates scRNA-seq atlas to map metabolite mediated cell-cell communications (mCCC) in different tissues, therefore, it facilitates new hypothesis generation and interesting discoveries for metabolite signaling using public scRNA-seq datasets.</p>
+MCCP stands for Metabolite-mediated Cell-cell Communication Portal.
+It integrates scRNA-seq atlas to map metabolite mediated cell-cell communications (mCCC) in different tissues, therefore, it facilitates new hypothesis generation and interesting discoveries for metabolite signaling using public scRNA-seq datasets.
+MCCP is available at http://rc-cbp.tch.harvard.edu/mccp.

-#### This pipline include stepwises instruction to collect and prepare dataset from the MCCP portal.
+## This pipline include stepwises instruction to collect and prepare dataset from the MCCP portal.
 The following sections were included:

 - DISCO datasets: disco_pipeline.sh
 - CellxGene datasets: cellxgene_pipeline.sh